zloid/React-App-Finding-Balance-Errors/README.md

-# App for finding errors in the account balance
+# React app for finding errors in the account balance

 ## How it's work